Sabina321/sustainable_signals/README.md

 ## Data

-The data in the repo are the synthetic data just for testing.
+The data in the repo are the synthetic data just for testing the code.
+We have provided text annotations for the reviews at this link: [https://socialmediaarchive.org/record/45?&ln=en](https://socialmediaarchive.org/record/45?&ln=en).

 ## Output File